JesusGarcia98/LoRaSensorsVis/README.md

 Creates a MQTT client that subscribes to a topic and stores all the received messages in a database.
 Make sure to replace the example values with your own before running it.

 ## **Processing files**
-To use [these files](https://github.com/JesusGarcia98/LoRaSensorsVis/tree/master/SensorsVIZ), it is necessary to install this library: [eclipse-paho](https://www.eclipse.org/paho/downloads.php).
+To use [these files](https://github.com/JesusGarcia98/LoRaSensorsVis/tree/master/SensorsVIZ), it is necessary to install these libraries: [eclipse-paho](https://www.eclipse.org/paho/downloads.php) and [BezierSQLib](https://github.com/fjenett/sql-library-processing).

-Also creates a MQTT client, however, it works as an Observable which notifies all of its Observers whenever new messages arrive, in order to update their values if it is intended for them.
-Observers are visualized as an ellipse placed in a roadnetwork.
-When clicking on their ellipse, a dashboard of its 3 most recent values will be shown.
+Allows visualizing (almost) real time or historical data gathered by sensors in a roadnetwork.
+The former is achieved by creating a MQTT client, which notifies whenever new messages arrive.
+Whereas the latter is made possible by connecting to your MySQL database to query it.
+Real time sensors and historical sensors are both visualized as ellipses placed in the roadnetwork.
+Their visualizations can be toggled.

+When viewing real time sensors, if one of them is clicked, the dashboard below the roadnetwork will show its 3 most recent values.
+When viewing historical sensors, writing timestamps with the format YYYY-MM-DD HH:MM:SS in the text boxes and then pressing enter, updates the visualization.